Best Cheap Internet Providers

 Sparklight starts at just $40/mo. for 600 Mbps of download speed and 30 Mbps of upload speed, but unfortunately, the price goes up to $60/mo. after the first three months.
 That’s still a solid deal, but if you need to rent equipment for $10.50/mo., your monthly internet bill won’t really be considered “cheap” anymore.

 Spectrum isn’t the cheapest internet provider out there, but its plans all provide plenty of speed.
-It starts at $44.99/mo. for 500 Mbps, which is as much speed as almost any household is likely to need.
-The catch is that the price increases — a lot — after two years.
-You’re free to switch before your bill goes up to $94.99/mo., but it’s something to be aware of before you sign up.
+It starts at $49.99/mo. for 300 Mbps, which is as much speed as almost any household is likely to need.
+The catch is that the price increases — a lot — after one year.
+You’re free to switch before your bill goes up, but it’s something to be aware of before you sign up.

 If you can get Verizon Fios in your area, it’s probably a good idea to get Verizon Fios.
 The fiber internet provider isn’t the very cheapest around, but it’s performance is as strong as you’ll find anywhere.
 Its cheapest plan costs $49.99/mo., gets you 300 Mbps of download and upload speeds, and includes the cost of equipment.
 What’s more, you’re locked into that price for two years, so you don’t have to worry about your bill going up without warning.